Field of Study:

 Pascal Lafontant

-Pascal Lafontant is Professor of Biology (Grinnell College), Professor Emeritus (DePauw University), and Affiliate Professor (Iowa State University).
-He earned a PhD in Biomedical Sciences and MS as Physician Assistant (Baylor College of Medicine), MS in Biomedical Engineering (Hartford Graduate Center), and BS in Biological Engineering (Cornell University).
+Dr. Pascal Lafontant is a professor of biology (Grinnell College), professor emeritus (DePauw University), and affiliate professor (Iowa State University).
+He earned a PhD in biomedical sciences, an MS in physician assistant studies (Baylor College of Medicine), an MS in biomedical engineering (Hartford Graduate Center), and a BS in biological engineering (Cornell University).
 His research and publications focus on heart development, repair, and regeneration.
-His numerous awards include National Institute of Health, National Science Foundation, and the Buehler Foundation grants.
-For his Fulbright project, he investigates the ecophysiology of the cement gland of a giant danio, Sri Lankan native fish, at the University of Peradeniya.
+His numerous awards include those from the National Institute of Health, the National Science Foundation, and the Buehler Foundation.

-Sri Lanka is one of the world richest biodiversity hotspots.
-We are investigating a transient organ, a cement gland in a giant danio, genus Devario, a Sri Lankan native fish.
+For his Fulbright project, Dr. Lafontant is investigating the ecophysiology of the cement gland of a giant danio (of the genus Devario), a Sri Lankan native fish, at the University of Peradeniya.
 Once Devario embryos hatch, larvae use the gland to attach to various substrates until they can swim.
 The gland then disintegrates.
-Initial research focused on the gland’s development.
-Currently we seek a better understanding of its biology, in its natural habitat, streams in the Lankan high plateaus.
-This research will shed light on the ecophysiology of the cement gland and may help promote conservation initiatives for the island’s biodiverse fauna.
+His initial research focused on the gland’s development and he is currently seeking a better understanding of its biology in its natural habitat, the streams in the Lankan high plateaus.
+This research is set to shed light on the ecophysiology of the cement gland and may help promote conservation initiatives for the island’s diverse faunal population.